CartoDB/carto-vl/docs/guides/12-add-widgets-advanced.md

 `);
 ```

-However, there's something else these methods have in common.
-By default, the `top` classifies the ones that aren't the _top_ ones as 'others'.
-In CARTO VL, this value is labeled with `CARTO_VL_OTHERS`.
+However, there is something else these methods have in common.
+By default, the `top` classifies the ones that are not the _top_ ones as **'others'**.
+In CARTO VL, this value is labeled with `CARTO_VL_OTHERS` by default.
 We can override it by passing an `options` object with `othersLabel`.
-But if we do so, we've to use the options in **both** methods:
+But if we do so, we have to use the **same options** in both methods:

 ```js
 // Save histogram variable